ksk0629/towards_creating_android_apps/document/react_native_en.md

 ![all about views](https://reactnative.dev/docs/assets/diagram_ios-android-views.svg)

 ## React
-- Components (Either both of them provide a view.)
+- Components (Both of them provide a view.)
     - Function components
     - Class components, which is only components could have state

 ## React Native
--
 - Native components: corresponding Android and iOS views
     - Are created by React Native at runtime.
 - Core Components: a set of essential, ready-to-use Native Components